Chafyn Grove School, Salisbury

 CHAFYN GROVE, SALISBURY, WILTSHIRE

 What?
 Where?: Chafyn Grove is a co-ed, non selective day and boarding school for ages 4-13, with a nursery for rising 3s, on the outskirts of historic Salisbury.
-Having recently celebrated its centenary, it was established by Julia Chafyn Grove in 1916 in the same building it sits, and thrives in, now.
+It was established by Julia Chafyn Grove in 1916 in the same building it sits, and thrives in, now.
 Its location on the outskirts of town makes for a perfect mix of town and country – only a ten minute walk to the centre but with a definite rural flavour for its 240 pupils.

 Facilities: The school grounds are absolutely pristine, with a huge astro pitch for hockey plus tennis courts, cricket nets, full-sized sports hall, cross country routes (one run takes in Laverstock Downs and a hill called Paradise which I am told the children love, another makes it all the way to Old Sarum), an adventure playground and outdoor swimming pool.
 No brand-new wow-building of glass and steel towering over 22-metre swimming pools and pristine cricket pavilions here, nor are there a gazilion acres of parkland to disappear into, but the outdoor pool will do the trick and the smaller site means the kids have the run of the place.

-Boys play hockey and rugby (the Director of Sports used to play rugby for Exeter so the game is taken pretty seriously), with football assigned to optional club-status only, while the girls do hockey and netball, followed by cricket.
-‘Bye bye, rounders, then!
-Sport is strong here, with only serious (by that I mean excellent, not grumpy and miserable) teachers taking the children for games.
-Last year every single team sport made their individual National Finals.
+Boys play hockey and rugby, with football assigned to optional club-status only, while the girls do hockey and netball, followed by cricket.
+Sport is strong, with only serious (by that I mean excellent, not grumpy and miserable) teachers taking the children for games.

 A low ropes course across a miniature valley known as Dingly Dell looks like bags of fun, even for old lazy boneses like me, and a firepit at the end is used for various bushcraft activities.
 On the artsy side, the DT, art and ceramics block is impressive (with an inspiring Head of Art) – light and bright, and used for both the Prep and Pre-Prep.
 Assemblies, choirs, orchestras and school plays take place in the Performance Hall.

-Academic: Classes are small here, with an average size of 11-12 and only 2/3 classes in each year – a recipe for success it seems as almost all children stay on until age 13, with an impressive 100% getting into their first choice place of senior school.
+Academic: Classes are small, with an average size of 11-12 and only 2/3 classes in each year – a recipe for success it seems as almost all children stay on until age 13, with an impressive 100% getting into their first choice place of senior school.
 From Year 6 all subjects are set, with Maths and French set earlier.
-There is a small provision for 11+ preparation to the local grammar schools but last year only 12 out of 45 children took this route.
-Children head for a large range of schools (mostly in the South West) including Winchester, Marlborough, Bryanston and Sherborne – indeed it is unusual to have more than 3 children in each year going onto the same public school.
+There is a small provision for 11+ preparation to the local grammar schools but last year only a handful of children took this route.
+Children head for a large range of schools (mostly in the South West) including Winchester, Marlborough, Bryanston, Canford and Sherborne – indeed it is unusual to have more than 3 children in each year going onto the same public school.
 Their catalogue of scholarships is pretty wowser, with over one third of all Year 8s bagging a gong last year in everything from academic to drama and sport to all-rounder.
-Headmaster Simon Head (no, that’s not a typo) suggests this is less because the kids are pushed towards scholarships and more a natural by-product of the school, with kids thriving on a challenge and teachers knowing them extremely well – the Headmaster teaches lessons as well as taking cross country and his wife teaches French at the Pre-Prep, RS and Geography at the Prep and runs the Drama club.
-Many hats are worn here…
+Headmaster Simon Head (no, that’s not a typo) suggests this is less because the kids are pushed towards scholarships and more a natural by-product of the school, with kids thriving on a challenge and teachers knowing them extremely well – the Headmaster teaches Latin as well as taking junior games.

 Peripatetic teachers take individual music lessons and private speech and drama classes are also on offer.
 Those with a love for the stage can also enjoy the Pre-Prep Nativity Play, the Year 3 and 4 Panto, and a myriad of plays further up the school.

-The Head: The man in charge is Simon Head, a passionate headmaster with a year here under his belt, and he is already making changes while keeping the school values of nurturing individuals close to his heart.
-The good news is that he is not going anywhere soon – he and his wife Sarah have a little one in the Pre-Prep and one in the Prep – and he comes with plenty of headship experience after 6 years as number one at Moreton Hall in Suffolk.
+The Head: The man in charge is Simon Head, a passionate headmaster who keeps the school values of nurturing individuals close to his heart.
+The good news is that he is not going anywhere soon – he and his wife Sarah two boys in the Prep school – and he comes with plenty of headship experience after 6 years as number one at Moreton Hall in Suffolk.

-What else?: What merits a special mention here is that there are no after-school clubs – instead all activities are woven into two afternoons during the week, enabling all children (not just those who don’t have needy siblings dragging them home to an early tea) to take part in a massive range of activities including cookery (they have their own kitchen to explore, bake and burn things), gardening (their homegrown flowers and vegetables are sold at Salisbury Hospital in aid of the wonderful Horatio’s Garden charity), mini bridge, bushcraft, badminton, engineers, pom poms, Lego, Salsa, pottery, shed loads of sports clubs and even sailing at Spinnaker Sailing Club in Ringwood.
-Pre-Prep enjoy the more traditional schedule of after-school clubs, which include everything from yoga and crafting to sewing and street dance.
+What else?
+What merits a special mention here is that there are no after-school clubs – instead all activities are woven into two afternoons during the week, enabling all children (not just those who don’t have needy siblings dragging them home to an early tea) to take part in a massive range of activities including cookery (they have their own kitchen to explore, bake and burn things), gardening, bushcraft, badminton, engineers, trampolining, Lego robotics, riding, pottery, shed loads of sports clubs and even sailing at Spinnaker Sailing Club in Ringwood.
+Pre-Prep enjoy the more traditional schedule of after-school clubs, which include everything from yoga and crafting to ballet.
 There is a real sense that these activities are encouraged so much that the confidence gained through them percolates all the way through school life.

 One more thing – throughout the school year groups from Year 4 scoot off to overnight camps to dabble in campfire cooking, night navigation and survival.